-When action is to be taken against a juvenile, the School Attendance Officer will complete a Juvenile Truancy Charge Sheet provided by the court similar to the one below.
+When action is to be taken against a juvenile, the School Attendance Officer will complete a Juvenile Truancy Charge Sheet provided by the court like the one below.

-2. Child lives with: Mother Father Both Other

-3. Mother's Name: Phone (H)

-Address: (W)

-4. Father's Name: Phone (H)

-Address: (W)

-5. Guardian's Name: Phone (H)

-Address: (W)

-6. What school does the child at ttend?
-School Grade:

-If yes, explain: been filed before? nst the parent(s) or d been given a notice Yes_guardian for failing to assure the of non-compliance with the the child attend school?
-YesNo_compulsory school attendance law?
-Yes

-15. Witness List:

-SchoolPrincipal Attendance Other
+TRUANCY CHARGESHEET - 1.
+Name of Child: Child lives with: MotherFatherBothOther 2.
+Mother's Name:Phone (H) .
+3. Address: (W) Father's Name:Phone (H) Address: Guardian's Name:Phone (H) (W) Address: (W) 6.
+What school does the child attend?
+School Grade: 7.
+Name of person in charge of attendance records for the Nam 15.
+Witness List: SchoolAttendanceOfficerPrin ncipal_OtherSummons Approved By: